ChrGyoshev/django_web_project/README.md

-My Project for DjangoWeb at SoftUni
+My Project for DjangoWeb at SoftUni!